hard-nett/airdrop/zk-crates/docs/spec.md

 ```math
 \sigma = \text{Sign}_{\text{sk}_{\text{eligible}}}\big( H(m) \big), \quad \text{where } \text{addr}_{\text{native}} \in m
 ```

 **This creates an on-chain association between the eligible address, and the claiming address, which we want to prevent.**

 In order to prevent this association between verifying ownership & claiming tokens, there are 3 major obstacles:

 ### Q: How Does Someone Prove They Own An Eligible Wallet Without Revealing Their Signature?

-- **proof of ownership within the note.** Signature made by eligible wallet of the hash of the destination wallet.
+- **proof of ownership within the note.** This is similar to the existing proof of ownership described above, however we must use zk-proof optimize implementation as constraining a ecdsa signature within a circuit is computationally expensive.

 ### Q: How can someone prevent leaking where their claimed funds end up, if the total amount & distributions allocated are public?